paulgriffiths/automata/dfa/README.md

 * 𝑞𝟢 ∈ 𝑄 is the start state; and
 * 𝐹 ⊆ 𝑄 is the set of accept states.

-and it's implementation in Go is very close to this definition:
+and our Go implementation of it is very close to this definition:

 ```go
 import "github.com/paulgriffiths/gods/sets"